cypayne/thermotolerance/expression_analysis/README.md

-# Scripts for differential gene expression analysis
+# Differential gene expression analysis

-These scripts were used to perform differential gene expression (DGE) analysis on RNAseq data from Payne et al 2021 thermal stress experiment on X. birchmanni, X. malinche, and F1 hybrids exposed to ambient and high temperature treatments.
+These scripts were used to perform differential gene expression (DGE) analysis on RNAseq data from Payne et al 2022 thermal stress experiment on X. birchmanni, X. malinche, and F1 hybrids exposed to ambient and high temperature treatments.

+All input files used in the following analysis can be found in input_files/ .

+## Dependencies

+R-3.6.1

+The following packages are required for each anlaysis (see install.R):
+* ThermTol-DESeq2, PCA ~ DESeq2, tximport, tximportData, GenomicFeatures, readr, PCAtools, ggplot2
+* RNAseq-heatmap       ~ DESeq2, genefilter, pheatmap, RColorBrewer, gplots, reshape, ggplot2
+* GO-analysis          ~ GOstats, GSEABase, biomaRt
+* KEGG-analysis        ~ AnnotationHub, gage, pathview
+* Sim-null-F1-exp      ~ truncnorm

 ## Contents